Ctn-chloe/Ctn-chloe/README.md

 Hi there 👋

-After +5 years in Sales and Business Operations, I became a developer after graduating from Le Wagon Full Stack Web Development coding bootcamp.
+Following a +5 years experience as a Business Development Manager, I became a Developer after graduating from Le Wagon Full Stack Web Development coding bootcamp.

 Experience in:
 - HTML, CSS, JavaScript